How do you describe your photography style?

 Do you have any tips on how to make the best amount of coverage available?

 Yes, here a few I recommend that some clients might not realize is important...

 - Ceremony time should be at least 30mins long.
 That should give enough for my assistant and/or myself to roam around for better angles, capturing candids of family and bridal party reactions of the entire ceremony for compelling storytelling.
-Beleive it or not, some ceremonies have been short as 10-15 minutes which is practiaclly just photos of the Bride&Groom at the alter doing the formal routine.
+Believe it or not, some ceremonies have been short as 10-15 minutes which is practiaclly just photos of the Bride&Groom at the alter doing the formal routine and becomes very limiting.

-- Formal dances of 1st dance, father&daughter, and mother&son dances and especially choreographed routines should be the entire song if not at least 2 1/2 minutes of the song for myself and the 2nd photographer to roam around the couples for better angles and moments.
-Reason being this is important is because sometimes the dances will only be 3o-40 seconds during an emotional moment that the couples will hide their faces into each other and just stay in one place not turning around causing difficulty of capturing moments.
+- Formal dances of 1st dance, father&daughter, mother&son dances, and especially choreographed routines should be the entire song if not at least 2 1/2 minutes of the song for myself and the 2nd photographer to roam around the couples for better angles and moments.
+Reason being this is important is because sometimes the dances will only be 3o-40 seconds during an emotional moment that the couples will hide their faces into each other and just stay in one place not utilizing around the dance floor causing difficulty of capturing moments.

 Do you pose every event throughout the day?
 I don't want too many posed moments, just lots of candids.

-I never really understood or surprised this question occurs!
-I can understand back in the days of using film photography with only 32 shots per roll of film, I could imagine why they would pose throughout the day, but in digital era, it's very rare if not even plausible to stop live event for a posed photo.
-I prefer capturing candid moments over posed all the time though sometimes the images you see online are posed with a made up backstory believe it or not!
-The only time I do posed photos would be the preparation details, portraiture, family, bridal party, and Bride&Groom formal session.
+I never really understood or been surprised that this question even occurs!
+I can understand back in the days of using film photography with only 32 shots per roll of film, photographers would pose throughout the day, but in digital era, it's very rare if not even plausible to stop live event for a posed photo.
+I prefer capturing candid moments over posed heavily, though sometimes the images you see online, social media, pintrest, and etc. are posed with a made up backstory believe it or not!
+The only time I do posed photos would be the preparation details, portraiture, family, bridal party, and Bride&Groom formal photo session of the day.